Skip to main content

 • What can you do to improve your AML knowledge further?

 Source of Funds (SoF) refers to the origin of the funds being used in a particular transaction.
-It is essential to understand as to both how the funds have been obtained and where the funds are coming from to verify that they have been derived legitimately.
+It is essential to understand both how the funds have been obtained and where the funds are coming from to verify that they have been derived legitimately.
 This process is a key aspect of due diligence and anti-money laundering (AML) compliance.
+Typical sources of funds include:

 SoF verification might sometimes involve reviewing bank statements showing the specific funds that are intended to be used.
 However, it is generally not sufficient to simply view a bank statement to see money entering/leaving that account in isolation.
 Instead, you should be able to identify a paper-trail of financial records which enable you to track the finances back to a legitimate, original source.